Petzlc/react-guest-list/README.md

   - [x] Process the input values (e.g., add a new guest)
   - [x] Clear inputs
 - [x] Let the input appear on the website and not only in the console
-- [ ] Newly created guests should be set as not attending
+- [x] Newly created guests should be set as not attending

-  - [ ] Identify the part of the code where the form submission occurs.
+  - [x] Identify the part of the code where the form submission occurs.
 This could be in a form submission handler function.
-  - [ ] Identify the function responsible for handling form submissions.
+  - [x] Identify the function responsible for handling form submissions.
-  - [ ] Add Default Status to Form Data:
+  - [x] Add Default Status to Form Data:
-    - [ ] Within the form submission handler function, access the form data containing the guest's first name, last name, and other relevant information.
+    - [x] Within the form submission handler function, access the form data containing the guest's first name, last name, and other relevant information.
+    - [x] Add a new object with a property to the guest that handles the 'attending' state
-  - [ ] Set Default Status:
+  - [x] Set Default Status:

-    - [ ] Add code to set the default status as "not attending" to the guest being created.
+    - [x] Add code to set the default status as "not attending" to the guest being created.
 This could involve adding a property to the form data object or setting a state variable.
+    - [x] Set the 'attending'property for each guest to a default value of 'false' or a string of 'not attending' (in the funciton that handles form submission)

-  - [ ] Update Form Data State:
+  - [x] Update Form Data State:
-    - [ ] If using state to manage form data, update the state with the new guest data including the default status.
+    - [x] If using state to manage form data, update the state with the new guest data including the default status.
-  - [ ] Test the Implementation:
-    - [ ] After implementing the default status logic, test the behavior by creating a new guest through user input.
-Verify that the default status is correctly set as "not attending".

 - [x]Set up API (https://github.com/upleveled/express-guest-list-api-memory-data-store)
 - [ ] Save the data somehow to the API
 - [ ] Fetch the Data from the API